Somali people: History

-In late 1888, Sultan Yusuf Ali Kenadid entered into a treaty with the Italian government, making his Sultanate of Hobyo an Italian protectorate known as Italian Somalia.
+In 1888, Sultan Yusuf Ali Kenadid entered into a treaty with the Italian government, making his Sultanate of Hobyo an Italian protectorate.
 His rival Boqor Osman Mahamuud was to sign a similar agreement vis-a-vis his own Majeerteen Sultanate the following year.
 In signing the agreements, both rulers also hoped to exploit the rival objectives of the European imperial powers so as to more effectively assure the continued independence of their territories.

 The Italians, for their part, were interested in the territories mainly because of its ports specifically Port of Bosaso which could grant them access to the strategically important Suez Canal and the Gulf of Aden.
-The terms of each treaty specified that Italy was to steer clear of any interference in the Sultanates' respective administrations.
+The terms of the treaties the rulers signed specified that Italy was to steer clear of any interference in the Sultanates' respective administrations.
 In return for Italian arms and an annual subsidy, the Sultans conceded to a minimum of oversight and economic concessions.
 The Italians also agreed to dispatch a few ambassadors to promote both the Sultanates' and their own interests.

 The new protectorates were thereafter managed by Vincenzo Filonardi through a chartered company.
 An Anglo-Italian border protocol was later signed on 5 May 1894, followed by an agreement in 1906 between Cavalier Pestalozza and General Swaine acknowledging that Baran fell under the Majeerteen Sultanate's administration.
 With the gradual extension into northern Somalia of Italian colonial rule, both Kingdoms were eventually annexed in the early 20th century.
 However, unlike the southern territories, the northern sultanates were not subject to direct rule due to the earlier treaties they had signed with the Italians.
+By the end of 1927, following a two-year military campaign, Rome finally asserted full authority over the entirety of Italian Somalia.
+In 1936, the region was integrated into Italian East Africa as the Somalia Governorate.In urban areas, the colony was one of the most developed on the continent in terms of standard of living.
+In the late 1930s the triangle area between Mogadishu, Merca and Villabruzzi was fully developed in agriculture with a growing export of bananas to Western Europe.
+During this period, the Mogadishu area was transformed into a colonial capital through the imposition of a new European-style city upon the old historic centre.
+The British conquest of Italian Somalia in 1941 however removed parts of the infrastructure the Italians had built, such as the Mogadishu–Villabruzzi Railway.